- Academic Affairs

 - The “Spanish for Health Professions Providers” program is being piloted this fall for UMB schools.
 This student training program focuses on building language and culture skills in order to deliver high quality and personalized health related care to the Spanish-speaking local populations.

-- Through a partnership with Haifa University in Israel, the UMB centers work with the University of Maryland Schools of Social Work, Law, Nursing, and Pharmacy to social justice and health from local and global perspectives.
-Stidents and faculty from both universities participate in Israel and Baltimore.
+- Through a partnership with Haifa University in Israel, the UMB centers work with the University of Maryland Schools of Social Work, Law, Nursing, and Pharmacy to examine social justice and health from local and global perspectives.
+Students and faculty from both universities participate in Israel and Baltimore.
 See Summary of Haifa Experience.

 Faculty research & scholarship

 - Rowthorn, V and Olsen, J., “All Together Now: Developing a Team Competency Domain for Global Health Education,” Journal of Law, Medicine, & Ethics (Volume 42, Issue 4, pages 550–563, Winter 2014).
 [Abstract]